-At your consultation with Dr Doyle, he will assess your needs and discuss the options available to you.
+At your initial consultation with Dr Doyle, he will assess your needs and discuss the options available to you.
 You will be asked a number of questions with regard to your health as well as your aesthetic goals.
 You will spend about 40 minutes with Dr Doyle and meet with his client advisor who will go into more details about the procedures that have been recommended.

-Mummy Makeover Before and Afters
+Mommy Makeover Before and Afters

 What happens during a Mummy Makeover surgical procedure?

 To complete your mummy makeover, a general anaesthetic will be required and possibly an overnight stay.
 The duration of your surgery will be determined by the procedures you’re choosing to undergo.
 During your surgery, any incisions will be strategically placed to ensure that any scarring is kept to a minimum.
-If you won’t be staying over in hospital, you will be taken to a recovery room where you still spend several hours.
+If you won’t be staying over in John Flynn Private Hospital, you will be taken to a recovery room where you still spend several hours.
 Drains may be placed underneath the skin to remove any excess fluid after your procedure.
 From there, someone will need to drive you home.
 Your drains will be removed a few days later at Dr Doyle’s offices.

 Recovery after Mummy makeover surgery

 In most instances, patients will need to spend at least a week to 10 days at home.
 In terms of regular activities, any exercise can only be resumed after six weeks.
 Dr Doyle will provide you with specific aftercare instructions that should be carefully followed to achieve the ideal outcome.
 This will include how to care for your wounds and steps you can take to make your recovery more comfortable.
 Patients may also need to wear a compression garment for six weeks to reduce swelling.
 Dr Doyle’s cosmetic surgery recovery tips may help you to have a smoother recovery.

 If you are worried about scarring, know that all scars naturally fade over time.
 There are also specific steps you can take to keep scarring to a minimum.
 Keeping your incision sites protected from harmful UV rays, even after they’ve healed, is one way to prevent noticeable scarring.
 Patients can also use silicone gel sheets and massage techniques as a way to reduce scars after a mummy makeover.

-Longer term results of a Mummy Makeover
+Longer-term results of a Mummy Makeover

 The results of a mummy makeover will take several months to appear.
 Depending on the types of procedures you included, you will see a noticeable difference directly after surgery.
-It’s important to wait until all swelling and bruising has subsided before you decide whether you’re happy with your outcome.
+It’s important to wait until all swelling and bruising have subsided before you decide whether you’re happy with your outcome.
 In terms of how long your results will last, this will depend on your lifestyle and whether you choose to grow your family later on.
 Age will also still affect your body, which may result in the need for additional procedures later in life.

 How much does a Mummy Makeover cost?
 Prices and Fees for a Mummy Makeover

 The cost of a mummy makeover is different for all patients.
 Not all patients have the same requirements and not all procedures need to be included in the final surgery.
 Anaesthetist, surgeon and hospital fees will also need to be factored into the final cost.
-Since a mummy makeover is mostly cosmetic, it won’t always qualify for a Medicare rebate.
+Since a mommy makeover is mostly cosmetic, it won’t always qualify for a Medicare rebate.
 This possibility can be discussed with Dr Doyle during your consultation once your specific needs have been assessed.

 Next Steps – Your appointment for a Mummy Makeover